TalTech-HPC-Centre/taltech-hpc-docs/docs/software/chapel.md

 !!! warning
     This page has not been completely updated for Rocky 8 yet!

-Special programming language developed for supercomputing, originally by the Cray Cascade project in DARPA's High Productivity Computing Systems (HPCS) program.
+A special programming language developed for supercomputing, originally by the Cray Cascade project in DARPA's High Productivity Computing Systems (HPCS) program.

 ## Modules